TCL C7L Review

 Brightness drop at an angle of 45 degrees: 78%

-Unfortunately, the powerful native contrast of the HVA 2.0 panel comes at a cost.
-We're talking about viewing angles, which in the C7L model are simply poor.
-This is, of course, due to the use of the aforementioned VA panel.
-It is a completely natural characteristic of this technology and something to consider when making a purchase.
-If you sit directly in front of the screen, the picture will impress you with its depth, but just shifting a few dozen degrees to the side on the couch will cause the colours to immediately begin to fade.
-By choosing this model, you're opting for a classic market compromise: you get brilliant blacks and fantastic contrast, but you lose out on viewing angles.
+Unfortunately, the HVA 2.0 panel's powerful native contrast comes at a price.
+It's the viewing angles, which are simply weak on the C7L.
+That's all down to the use of a VA-type panel.
+It's a completely natural characteristic of the technology and something you have to accept when buying.
+If you sit directly in front of the screen, the picture will impress you with its depth, but move a few dozen degrees to the side on the sofa and the colours immediately start to wash out.
+Choosing this model means opting for a classic market compromise: you get brilliant blacks and superb contrast, but you sacrifice viewing angles.

 TCL C7L - Daytime performance